 Friso began studying and building complete instruments, refining them to better understand where that subtle quality comes from.

-Through close collaboration with leading musicians, it gradually became clear what truly mattered: a sense of coherence, where response, depth and projection come together naturally.
+Through close collaboration with leading musicians, it gradually became clear what truly mattered — a sense of coherence, where response, color and depth come together naturally.

 “I’m really digging the dynamic vibrations and dark brilliance of my new Heidinga tenor saxophone neck.
 Friso’s attention to detail is full of love & passion.”